Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/saves.md

 # Saves
 Offers an open file stream that can read/write variables on save/load.
-It's used by PermMem so you don't really need to address it manually anymore.
+It is used by PermMem, so you don't need to address it manually anymore.

 ## Dependencies